gammapy/gammapy-meetings/dev-meetings/2025/2025-09-12/README.md

 Penalties and priors
 -------------
 We have already discussed different penalties, in June with Lucas Gréaux.
 Maybe some clarification is important, specific usage like regularization might require some fit-statistic penalties.
 There is a PR on how to implement it.
-Needs to be done, but not needed for first ???-release.
+Needs to be done, but not necessarily needed for next release.

 Geometry based fitting (AS, CG)
 -------------------